nohoa/UCB-RookieDB/README.md

 # UCB-RookieDB
-a Small Database Implement RookieDB that support query, concurrent control and query optimization
+A Small Database Implement RookieDB from University of Calfornia Berkeley that support query, concurrent control and query optimization